NativeScript/docs/content/guide/core/file-system.md

   })

 ```
-- To read data from a text file, use the `readText` or `readTextSync` method of the file instance:
+- To extract data from a text file, you can use the readText or readTextSync method of the file instance.
+Here's an example of how to use it:
 ```ts
    file.readText().then(res => {
       // Succeeded read from file.